 Here’s how we make it happen (most of the time):

-- ♦Come to the table without your electronic piece of your anatomy!
-Put the phone away from the table so you won’t be compelled to “just see who is messaging me….it might be important” Yes, I want to see your face looking up and your friend can wait for you to like his snapchat/instagram or whatver it is post.
+- ♦Come to the table without the electronic piece of your anatomy!
+Put the phone away from the table so you won’t be compelled to “just see who is messaging me….it might be important” Yes, I want to see your face looking up and your friend can wait for you to like his Snapchat/Instagram or whatever it is posted.

 - ♦Have a plan for your week of dinners: a huge part of dinners falling apart is not having a plan.
 We know this all too well at The Dinner Daily.
-This is a whole other topic worth writing about but if you don’t have a plan for dinner, it is so much harder to put it all together on a daily basis.
+This is a whole other topic worth writing about but if you don’t have a plan for dinner, it is so much harder to put it all together daily.
 That’s why we do what we do – to make it easier for all of us.

 Good luck navigating the fall everyone!
 And our best wishes for many family dinners in the weeks to come.

 Want some help in making family dinners happen in your home?
 Learn more about The Dinner Daily.